semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_PIPELINE_QUEUEING_DURATION`
 - **Example**: `1`

-The time that the pipeline spent in the queue expressed in seconds.
+The time that the pipeline spent in the queue is expressed in seconds.

 ### Pipeline result {#pipeline-result}